 8. How to Get your IEP Team to Act

-Document every day.
-Keep a Dollar Tree planner in your kitchen and when your child is able to answer questions, ask them.
+- IEP Data Collection: Document every day.
+Keep a Dollar Tree planner in your kitchen or keep notes on your phone.
+When your child can answer questions, ask them.
 What happened today?
 What made them happy today?
 What made them sad or angry?
 What went well?
 What did they do?
-This will help establish patterns of behavior for both what is working and what is an antecedent to the meltdowns.
+This will help establish behavior patterns for what is working and what is an antecedent to the meltdowns.

 - Submit IEP Parent Concerns: You can do this as part of the annual IEP meeting or request a special meeting to discuss this issue.
 Define and document the team’s patterns–what seems to be working (non-meltdown days) and what seems to be a frequent trigger.

-Brainstorm and come up with solutions.
-Consider opting out of high stakes testing if that is a trigger.
+- Be Solution Oriented: Brainstorm and come up with solutions.
+Consider opting out of high-stakes testing if that is a trigger.
 Sensory or calm down periods throughout the day to regroup.
 Engage your child in this and ask them what they think might help.
 Ask for specific IEP accommodations and interventions.

 - Meet, and ask for the PWN: Lay it all out there.
 Everything you’re seeing and your proposed solutions.
 Ask for a PWN as a follow-up.